KSchopmeyer/smipyping/notes/installation_notes.md

 ### Script to generate cimping information and insert into history ###

+The process of regularly adding history data to the db is controlled by a scheduler such as the cron scheduler in linux.

-The following script sets up the virtual environment, changes to the directory for that environment, and executes the smicli command.
-It generates output to a file $CRONOUT as a diagnostic.
-That can be removed when the environment is stable
+The following scripts  set up the virtual environment, change to the directory for that environment, and executes the smicli command.That can be removed when the environment is stable

-NOTE: The -s option is critical as that activates insertation of the results into the history table.
+NOTE: The -s option is critical as that activates insertion of the results of the cimping command into the history table.

     #!/bin/bash
+    CRONOUT=$HOME/smiclipingcrounout.txt

     # setup virtual environment.
 This varies by virtual env tool used.
     # To set up when tool set is virtualenv and  virtualenvwrapper you need to
     # set the activate script to executable.
 Then you call that script to
     # activate the particular environment
     WORKON_NAME=smicliprod
     VIRTUALENV=~/smipypingprod/smipyping
     source ~/.virtualenvs/$WORKON_NAME/bin/activate
     cd $VIRTUALENV
     # smipypingprod/smipyping
+    which smicli >$CRONOUT
+    # test that smicli is installed
     smicli -h >>$CRONOUT
     RESULT=$?
     if [ $RESULT -eq 0 ]; then
       echo smicli -h success >>$CRONOUT
     else
       exit smicli -h Bad: $RESULT >>$CRONOUT
     fi

+    # execute the smicli command to ping the servers
-	smicli cimping all -s
+    smicli cimping all -s >>$CRONOUT

 ### Script to generate weekly report ###

     #!/bin/bash
+    CRONOUT=$HOME/smicliweeklycrounout.txt

     # setup virtual environment.
 This varies by virtual env tool used.
     # To set up when tool set is virtualenv and  virtualenvwrapper you need to
     # set the activate script to executable.
 Then you call that script to
     # activate the particular environment
+    echo "start smicliweekly script" >$CRONOUT
     REPORT_NAME=$HOME/weekly.html
     REPORT_ARCHIVE=$HOME/weekly
     WORKON_NAME=smicliprod
     VIRTUALENV=~/smipypingprod/smipyping
     source ~/.virtualenvs/$WORKON_NAME/bin/activate
     cd $VIRTUALENV

     smicli -o html history weekly >$REPORT_NAME
     NOW=$(date +"%m_%d_%Y")
+    SUBJECT="SMLAB Weekly Provider Report for $NOW by smipyping" pysendmail -t smi_lab@snia.org -f k.schopmeyer@swbell.net -s "$SUBJECT" -F $REPORT_NAME -vvvv

-    pysendmail -f <from email address> -t <to-email-address -s "WEEKLY STATUS REPORT $NOW" -f $REPORT_NAME cp $REPORT_NAME $REPORT_ARCHIVE/week_$NOW.html
+    pysendmail -t karl.schopmeyer@gmail.com -f k.schopmeyer@swbell.net -s "$SUBJECT" -F $REPORT_NAME -v

+    cp $REPORT_NAME $REPORT_ARCHIVE/week_$NOW.html
-	# TODO Future Delete old reports
+    # NOTE: This does not delete old reports

 ### Sample crontab to execute these scripts

     SHELL=/bin/bash
-    * Add data to pings table every 30 minutes.
     0,30 * * * * sudo -u kschopmeyer -i bash -c '. $HOME/.bash_profile; . $HOME/.bashrc; $HOME/bin/smicliping.sh; > $HOME/smicliping.log'

-	#Test. generate daily at noon
+    # Weekly Report Generate once a week, Sunday Night at 23:35 after last ping:w
-	23 55 * * FRI sudo -u kschopmeyer -i bash -c '. $HOME/.bash_profile; . $HOME/.bashrc; $HOME/bin/smicliweekly.sh; > $HOME/smicliweekly.log'
+    35 23 * * SUN sudo -u kschopmeyer -i bash -c '. $HOME/.bash_profile; . $HOME/.bashrc; $HOME/bin/smicliweekly.sh; > $HOME/smiweekly.log'